Kiteretsu77/Anime_SR_Restoration/README.md

 # Anime_SR_Restoration

-This repository is a collection of existing Anime Super-Resolution and Restoration model for the convenience of researcher and engineers who wants to restore anime images.
+This repository is a collection of existing Anime Super-Resolution and Restoration models for the convenience of researchers and engineers who want to restore anime images.\
+This repo is continuously developing!
+Feel free to leave your suggestions!\
 :star: If you like Anime_SR_Restoration, please help star this repo.
 Thanks! :hugs:

 ## :book:Table Of Contents